 Ph.D.
 University of California, Davis exp.
 2018; B.S.
 University of Michigan 2009

-Robert is a community and evolutionary ecologist interested in cross-kingdom interactions involving plants, insects and microbes.
-As a member of the Vannette lab, Robert is studying floral microbiome assembly and function in tree fruit and nut systems.
-His Google Scholar page
+Marshall is a community and insect ecologist interested in behavior, physiology, and how insects cope with variable temperatures.
+As a member of the Vannette lab, Marshall is studying gut microbes within the Arizona turtle ant.
+His Google Scholar page.

 *Coadvised with John Beck, UDSA-ARS Gainesville, FL

 Allie is interested in understanding how microbial community composition and functions contribute to plant phenotypes.
 She finished her undergraduate degree in Biology at Howard University where her honor’s research focused on the role of nickel as a defense against herbivory.
 While studying at Texas A&M, Allie focused on microbial community dynamics in hydrocarbon-contaminated soil as a function of plant root exudation and earned a MS in Soil Science.
 Her current PhD work focuses on understanding how plant growth promoting bacteria contribute to the survival of California wildflowers on serpentine and non-serpentine soil.

 Megan Christensen, PhD Student in the Microbiology Graduate Group